-- Every school has a bike rack.
+Every school has a bike rack.
 Make sure to remember a lock.
 The school office may have an extra lock to loan to you if you forget yours.

-- Consider starting a “walking school bus” or “bike train” with other families in your neighborhood.
-It’s more fun with friends!
+Consider starting a “walking school bus” or “bike train” with other families in your neighborhood.
+It’s more fun with friends and neighbors!

 If you have any questions about how to walk or bike to your child’s school, please reach out to our Safe Routes to School Coordinator, who can help you plan a great route, connect you to local resources, share tips, provide lots of encouragement and more.